basho-labs/Riak-TS-JDBC-Driver/README.md

 - riakts.jdbc.driver.test (https://github.com/basho-labs/Riak-TS-JDBC-Driver/tree/master/riakts.jdbc.driver.test): External test code to test the functionality of the Raik TS JDBC Driver

-See each project's individual ReadMe.md files for more information.
+See each project's individual ReadMe.md files for more information and the [Release Notes](RELNOTES.md) for details about the driver's status.